-Enable the Enabling this will allow video clips to be uploaded to your FTP server in

-- Choosing Always will upload video continuously, based on the Video Limit specified below. - Choosing Schedule will allow you to schedule when to start and stop the uploading of video. - Select Motion/Sound Detection if you would like the camera to upload video only when motion or sound is detected.
+Enabling this will allow video clips to be uploaded to your FTP server uploading of in various ways. video clip to an Choosing Always will upload video continuously, based on FTP server: the Video Limit specified below.
+Choosing Schedule will allow you to schedule when to start and stop the uploading of video.
+Select Motion/Sound Detection if you would like the camera to upload video only when motion or sound is detected.